-A guarantee usually means giving something as security.
-A bank guarantee is offered by a lending organization that promises to pay for forfeiture if a debtor defaults on money or voids contract obligations within certain regulations.
+A guarantee means giving something as security.
+A lending organisation offers a bank guarantee that promises to pay for forfeiture if a debtor defaults on money or voids contract obligations within certain regulations.

-The guarantee increases company’s purchase power and in turn grow business.
+The guarantee increases the company’s purchase power and, in turn, grows the business.

 There are 2 primary kinds of assurances by the bank, namely direct (for the overseas transaction) and indirect (for export trading).